-Taking a social media detox for a month really opened my eyes to the feelings and motivations I have using Twitter, Facebook, etc. Here’s what living without social media for a month is like.
+Taking a social media detox for a month really opened my eyes to the feelings and motivations I had using Twitter, Facebook, Instagram, etc. Here’s what living without social media for a month is like.

 Most people won’t admit how much social media means, or has meant, to them.
-For me, social media has been my life since 2008.
-I’ve built multiple businesses using Facebook, Twitter, YouTube and other platforms to garner attention, build community and generate revenue.
+For me, social media WAS a huge part of my life since 2008.
+I’ve built multiple businesses using Facebook, Twitter, Instagram, YouTube and other platforms to garner attention, build community and generate revenue.

 Day One of living without social media: